 Even talk shows and popular competitions are no exemption from this rule, as a variety of shows like the Ellen Show or the X-Factor are now a part of online and land-based slot collections.

-Celebrities and Slots
+Celebrities and Slot Machine

 But while TV Shows and movies are kind of expected to be associated with casino games, what’s probably less frequent are celebrity endorsements.
 But as always, when presented with a good money making opportunity it’s hard to say no, right?